kevinbarabash/compiler/docs/type_system.md

   types that are representable by the type system?
 Does support "complement" offer anything beyond a fancy way of representing set difference?

+How does subtyping fit into this? (especially with objects/records)

 ### primitives

 - a type literal is a subtype for type it's contained within, e.g.